jorgevazquezperez/INQASM/README.md

 make install
 ```

 The `make` directive can be executed without the `install` clause.
-As default, the INQASM command will be installed in the `usr/local` folder.
+As default, the InQASM command will be installed in the `usr/local` folder.
 To change this two methods can be employed.

 1. Changing the variable `CMAKE_INSTALL_PREFIX` value while performing the `cmake` operation.